YungCatz/yungcat.de/README.md

 # yungcat.dev

-is still work in progress...
+is still a work in progress...

-it will resemble me and what i can do and already have done
+The website should end up being something I can show...
+So people can see who I am and what I can do and have done.